carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 other files within the library, including both API and implementation files.

 A source file that does not specify a library is implicitly within the default library.
-This is the library in which a Carbon `Main` function should reside.
+This is the library in which a Carbon `Run` function should reside.

 ### Packages